-Tim Painter is HR Director of Stonegate Pub Company Limited, responsible for the recruitment, training and development of the Group's 18,000 employees.
+Tim is responsible for the recruitment, training and development of the Group's 16,000 employees.
 Tim started his career in food retail with HR roles at Asda and Safeway.
 He then moved to Thorn UK, where he progressed to be HR Director for a Division of the business.
 In 2003, Tim was appointed as HR Director for Travel Inn, part of Whitbread plc.
 During his tenure, Travel Inn acquired and integrated the Premier Lodge business to form Premier Travel Inn.
 In 2006, Tim returned to food retail as HR Director of Musgrave Retail Partners GB, which managed the franchised convenience brands Budgens and Londis.
 Tim was appointed HR Director for Stonegate Pub Company Limited in January 2012.